ArturoDent/find-and-transform/README.md

 * 2.3.0  Can now execute vscode commands with arguments.

 * 2.4.0  Use capture groups in `find`.
 &emsp;&emsp;2.4.2 Restrict number of capture groups to 9.
+&emsp;&emsp;2.4.3 Fixed `cursorMoveSelect` and once/line.
+Added ignore langID's.

 <br/>